vovan47/miix310/README.md

 Here is a bash script to check your kernel config: [link](https://github.com/moby/moby/blob/master/contrib/check-config.sh) I spent some time searching for desired options and finding them in the `menuconfig`. (no, you can't just enable them in a text file, as they have dependencies).
 I will put my `.config` here as a separate file.
+If you will use my config *please note that it's for `4.18.13`* kernel version.
+To use the configuration of the old kernel with the new kernel, it needs to be converted.
+The conversion can be done by running either `make silentoldconfig` or `make olddefconfig`.
+Use either, not both.

 # That's it.
 Cheers!